frangucc/thenodechronbook/README.md

 It's even gotten Disney Marvel cray...
 Harvard scientists are now "copy and pasting" genes with binary controlled DNA munching electrical molecules that can live in your body!
 What was once sci-fi is now becoming reality. *What an incredible time to be alive.*

 So.
-Are you ready to step up and be a part of the EECS revolution?
-In a nutshell, this is what we're gonna learn.
+Are you ready to step up and be a part of the EE/CS revolution?

 ## The hacker way.